LeonardoJorge4/LeonardoJorge4/README.md

 **I am Leonardo Conrrado Jorge 👨🚀.** I am currently a mobile developer at Elitesoft Informática.
 I also have experience with web development and a bit of backend.

 Currently I work with **React Native** to make mobile apps for Android and iOS.📱

-But, I have also used it in projects:

 🎓 I have a degree in Systems Analysis and Development.